-Nelson’s celebrations were gravely affected by the Second World War.
-On 9 October 1941 a memorial fountain was unveiled at Kaiteriteri beach where colonist Arthur Wakefield first drew water.
+Nelson’s celebrations were severely affected by the Second World War, which was not going well for the Allies.
+On 9 October 1941 a memorial fountain was unveiled at Kaiteriteri beach, where colonist Arthur Wakefield first drew water.
 On 1 November a memorial stone was unveiled on Wakefield Quay in Nelson, where Wakefield landed, and on 1 February 1942 a memorial to early settlers was opened on Church Steps.
 But plans for a re-enactment of pioneers landing, a children’s day, a centennial ball, sports gatherings and a historical exhibition were cancelled.

-The South Island’s two largest provinces held spectacular and varied centennial celebrations – Otago’s focused on February and March 1948; Canterbury’s over the summer of 1950–51.
-The programme was shaped by the precedent of New Zealand’s centennial.
+After the war, the South Island’s two largest provinces held spectacular and varied centennial celebrations – Otago’s focused on February and March 1948; Canterbury’s over the summer of 1950–51.
+The programmes were shaped by the precedent of New Zealand’s centennial.
 Like that commemoration, each included:

-Each province also put more emphasis on sporting events.
+Both provinces also put more emphasis on sporting events.
 Otago hosted no fewer than 34 New Zealand sporting championships (not including brass and pipe band competitions, and sheep dog trials).
 Canterbury held the Canterbury centennial games, featuring athletics, swimming, cycling, rowing and boxing, from 26 December 1950 to 3 January 1951.
-They attracted international athletes including English runner Roger Bannister, and Australian runners Shirley Strickland and Marjorie Jackson.
-Both provinces held centennial racing and trotting meets.
+They attracted star athletes, including up-and-coming English runner Roger Bannister and Australians Shirley Strickland and Marjorie Jackson, both of whom had won multiple events at the Empire Games in Auckland.
+Both provinces held centennial racing and trotting meetings.

 In 1940 there had been a yacht race from Lyttelton to Wellington to celebrate Wellington’s centennial.
-So, for their centennial, Canterbury organised a corresponding race in the reverse direction.
+For their centennial, Canterbury organised a corresponding race in the reverse direction.
 Twenty yachts set off on 23 January 1951.
-The next day a severe southerly storm hit.
-Most of the boats withdrew, but two were lost and tragically 10 crew members lost their lives.
+The next day a severe southerly storm hit the fleet.
+Most of the boats withdrew, but two sank with the loss of 10 lives.

 Another difference from the 1940 commemorations was the focus on air transport – Otago had an aero pageant and Christchurch celebrated the opening of Harewood as an international airport.

-While many places had held bonfires in 1940, both Dunedin and Christchurch put on spectacular fireworks displays.
-Dunedin, although not Christchurch, revived 19th-century traditions by illuminating their buildings and setting up street decorations.
+While many places had held bonfires in 1940, Dunedin and Christchurch put on spectacular fireworks displays.
+Dunedin, but not Christchurch, revived 19th-century traditions by illuminating buildings and putting up street decorations.

-Later in the 1950s Southland (in 1956), Hawke’s Bay (in 1958) and Marlborough (1959) celebrated centennials with stamp issues, industry fairs and, for the first two, the opening of centennial halls.
-Many smaller communities and towns held various centenary events to mark their hundred years of existence.
+Later in the 1950s Southland (in 1956), Hawke’s Bay (1958) and Marlborough (1959) celebrated centennials with stamp issues, industry fairs and, for the first two, the opening of centennial halls.
+Many smaller communities and towns held various events to mark their hundred years of existence.

 As in 1940, the consistent theme of these centenaries was a worship of the heroic pioneers and a tribute to the material progress that had transformed a wilderness into a prosperous community.
-But such views which had fuelled anniversary celebrations for over half a century could not survive much longer.
+But such views, which had fuelled anniversary celebrations for over half a century, would not survive much longer.

 During the 1970s and 1980s there was a major questioning of New Zealand identity.
 The belief in material progress, the British heritage, the benign role of government and the idealisation of the heroic male pioneer – all of which had loomed large in 1940 – was being challenged.
 Immigration had made the population more diverse and, above all, there was a strident Māori protest movement which focused on the failure of the government to live up to the Treaty of Waitangi.

 The symbol for New Zealand 1990 was the kōtuku or white heron.
-In Māori tradition the Kōtuku guided the god Tāne to the three baskets of knowledge and then, after this one flight, died.
-So the bird became associated with rare and never-to-be-repeated occasions.
+In Māori tradition the kōtuku guided the god Tāne to the three baskets of knowledge and then died.
+It became associated with rare and never-to-be-repeated occasions.

 The sesquicentennial (150th anniversary) of New Zealand in 1990 featured little celebratory self-satisfaction and praise of the pioneers.
 Michael Bassett, the government minister responsible, insisted that ‘commemoration’ not ‘celebration’ be the focus.
 The only re-enactments were of the landing of the settlers at Petone Beach and a replay of the debate about the Treaty at Waitangi before it was signed (with actor Bruno Lawrence starring as missionary William Colenso).